-Unit #4: The Power of Our Polished Voices: Revising and Reflecting on Our Work
+Unit #4: The Power of Our Polished Voices: Re-visioning Our Work

 Each unit leads up to one major writing project, with the 4th unit culminating in a final writing portfolio.
 This class requires a minimum of 8,000 words, at least 4,000 of which must be in revised final draft form.
 We will practice all stages of the writing process: prewriting, drafting, revising, and reflecting.
 Prompts and rubrics for all assignments will be posted on Canvas.